Ganjapa: Card making

 The card making procedure resembles that of Pattachitra.
-Layers of glue made by grinding tamarind seeds are pasted on cloth are applied and dried.
+Layers of glue made by grinding tamarind seeds are pasted on cloth and dried.
 Circular shaped cards then are carved using hollow iron cylinders.
 Two circular sheets are joined together to make a card.
 After drying natural dyes made of lac, limestone (for white color), coal-carbon (for black) and tamarind (for yellow) are used to paint figures.

 Variations

-Ganjapa is played as "Charirangi" (cards of 4 colors or 4 suits in a pack of card), "Atharangi" (cards of 8 colors), "Dasarangi" (cards of 10 colors), "Bararangi" (cards of 12 colors), "Caudarangi" (cards of 14 colors) and "Sohalarangi" (cards of 16 colors).
-Each color has 12 cards that makes the total number of cards an integer of number associated with the card's name, i.e. a "Charirangi Ganjapa" has 48 cards similar to playing cards, "Atharangi Ganjapa has 96 cards and so on.
+Gånjapā is played as "Chārirångi" (cards of 4 colors or 4 suits in a pack of card), "Āṭhårångi" (cards of 8 colors), "Dåsårångi" (cards of 10 colors), "Bārårångi" (cards of 12 colors), "Chåudårångi" (cards of 14 colors) and "Sohåḷårångi" (cards of 16 colors).
+Each color has 12 cards that makes the total number of cards an integer of number associated with the card's name, i.e. a "Charirangi Ganjapa" has 48 cards similar to French-suited playing cards, "Atharangi Ganjapa" has 96 cards and so on.
 Each color is recognizable by a unique background color.
 Each suit contains 10 numbered cards (1-10), a king and vizier.
 The king possesses the highest value followed by the vizier and then the numerical series in descending order.
-The king's card has a painting of him in sitting posture with legs folded at the knees (known as "chauka madi basa"), with the vizier's card with him standing.
+The king's card has a painting of him in sitting posture with legs folded at the knees (known as "chaukå/chekā māṛi båsā"), with the vizier's card with him standing.
 The king is also seen riding a chariot with the minister mounted on a horse.
 Some of the cards have the king with two heads and the minister with one head.
 Signature figures from Pattachitra like imaginary figure with human head and four legs of four different animals are also seen in cards.